The year is 2601. An unknown mechanical life form has touched down on the dark side of the moon!

 If you have an AtariVox or SaveKey plugged into joystick port 2, Robot City will record high scores for all game variations.
 The current skill level and last initials are also saved.
 Note: High scores will not be recorded for games where the enemy A.I. has been influenced with a second joystick.

-Robot City includes game cartridge, full-color 8-page manual, and professionally printed box.
+Robot City includes game cartridge and full-color 8-page manual.
+You can optionally purchase a professionally printed box (see above).
 Robot City is available in NTSC and PAL60 television formats.
 Please specify above when ordering or you will receive an NTSC cartridge by default.